Auditory Processing Disorder

 Who should get tested for APD

-If a child or adult is suspected to have APD then he or she can be assessed over two appointments:
+If a child is suspected to have APD then he or she can be assessed over two appointments booked within 3-4 weeks of each other:

-Results of the first appointment will determine whether the second APD assessment appointment is required.
-If yes, a questionnaire will be sent home with you to complete in-conjunction with the teacher/specialist.
+Results will be discussed at the conclusion of the appointment.
+If testing shows your child may have an APD, a second appointment will be recommended for a comprehensive AP assessment.
+A questionnaire will be sent home with you to complete in-conjunction with the teacher/specialist.
 The questionnaire is emailed back to us before the second appointment so our audiologist can prepare the APD assessment.

-- Second appointment, 90 minutes: Performing a series of Auditory Processing Disorder Assessment.
-Intermittent breaks are provided to ensure the child/adult remains alert and energised.
+Second appointment, 90 minutes, booked as a 9 or 9.30am appt only.
+Intermittent breaks are provided to ensure the child remains alert and energised.

 How is APD testing done